 Day Trips From Ljubljana

 This article contains some affiliate links and is at no additional cost to you, they help maintain Wandering Helene so I can continue to bring you valuable content.
-All affiliate programs are products or services that I use and trust.

 Tips before you arrive

 Everyone always asks, “How the hell do I pronounce Ljubljana?” and the most common response by locals is “lyoo-BLYAH-nah” but also simply “lublana” without the J’s will work!
 As you are sitting there saying these out loud to yourself, they sound very similar.
 You get the point!

 Language?
 Slovenian (or Slovene) but you might be happy to know that a lot of Slovenians speak some English, especially in Ljubljana.
 If you would like to learn a few phrases or words before visiting check out my article packed full of resources to help you learn Slovene.

 Tipping?
 While it is not expected it is often appreciated.
 Usually, when taking a taxi round up, when dining out I will leave 10% or round up depending on the restaurant.
 Credit and Debit cards are taken almost everywhere (in Ljubljana), and ATM machines (Bankomat) are found all over the city.